atasoyhus/CeNiN/README.md

 ## Performance
 The most time-consuming layers are convolution layers.
 The other layers are fast enough without extra optimization.
-Below are the times taken to pass an image from all the layers of imagenet-matconvnet-vgg-f.cenin on Intel Core i7-6500U CPU 2.50GHz and 8GB RAM:
+Below are the times taken to pass an image from all the layers of imagenet-matconvnet-vgg-f.cenin on Intel Core i7-6500U 2.50GHz CPU and 8GB RAM:
-***Conv_1*:** 7548 ms - The simplest implementation
+***Conv_1*:** 7548 ms - The first and simplest implementation
 ***Conv_2*:** 6763 ms - I used the approach explained in a paper by Nvidia (no, not using GPUs :D).
 It is not much faster than the first one because of the indexing approach that I used in *Tensor* class.
 ***Conv_3*:** 1975 ms - The same as *Conv_2*, but this time with non-repetitive multiplications while indexing.
 ***Conv*:** 1031 ms - The only difference between this and *Conv_3* is parallelization.
 This is faster than *Conv_3* only on multicore CPUs.
 A faster generalized matrix multiplication approach can make it even faster...